 The Vogel Laboratory: Intracellular Cargo Transport in Congenital Intestinal Diseases

-Our research focuses on congenital intestinal and liver diseases.
-Congenital intestinal disorders are often caused by mutations in genes that are essential for correct intestinal-epithelial polarisation.
-One example is microvillus inclusion disease.
-Mutations in MYO5B or STX3 were identified here; both are essential for polarised apical cargo transport of transmembrane transporters (Vogel GF et al., JCB, 2015; Vogel GF et al., JCI Insight, 2017).
-There is now also a new research focus on myo5b-associated cholestatic liver disease and myo5b-independent apical transport in intestinal epithelial cells.
+We are focusing on congenital intestinal and liver diseases, which are often caused by mutations in genes that are essential for correct intestinal-epithelial polarization.
+For example, we have identified mutations in MYO5B and STX3 in microvillus inclusion disease: both genes are essential for the polarized apical cargo transport of transmembrane transporters (Vogel GF et al., JCB, 2015; Vogel GF et al., JCI Insight, 2017; Szabó L et al., Traffic, 2024).
+We are now turning our attention to myo5b-associated cholestatic liver disease and myo5b-independent apical transport in intestinal epithelial cells.

 Loss of AP1S1 disrupts epithelial polarity